E-Bike Servicing

 Keeping your software up-to-date

-Most e-bike manufacturers regularly release software and app updates, with some providing them more frequently than others.
-Many proprietary apps or built-in displays not only log ride statistics but also allow you to customise your bike's performance, such as adjusting power settings for reduced battery usage.
+Some e-bike manufacturers regularly release software and app updates, with a few providing them more frequently than others.
+Many proprietary apps or built-in displays not only log ride statistics but also allow you to customise your bike’s performance, such as adjusting power settings for reduced battery usage.
 Lowering the output can extend battery life, although it may require more effort to tackle hills.

 E-bike apps often provide system health updates, including service intervals, and you can check for firmware updates through connected apps or the manufacturer’s website.
 Some brands may recommend visiting an authorised dealership for updates.
 These firmware updates can enhance torque, extend battery life, or offer other improvements, making it beneficial to check for any available updates.
 E-bikes may also display error codes that prevent the motor from engaging, but these issues can typically be resolved by a dealership.